-As TMS technology has gained acceptance, so has the interface between user and the technology itself.
-The vision portrayed by Tom Cruise in the movie Minority Report digging into various virtual screens, is a bar TMS user interfaces has not reached.
+As TMS technology has gained acceptance, so has the interface between the user and the technology itself.
+The vision portrayed by Tom Cruise in the movie Minority Report digging into various virtual screens is a bar TMS user interfaces have not reached.
 However, it isn’t needed to gain the value a TMS brings to the supply chain.
-This is primarily due to two focus points of cloud based TMS platforms, data integration and shipment optimization.
+This is primarily due to two focus points of cloud-based TMS platforms, data integration and shipment optimization.
 Importing and extracting data through web services allows for multiple sources to support the shipment execution process.
 In turn, data collected during the shipment execution process is extracted and mapped back into the ERP allowing for workflow automation.
 Workflow automation may be triggered that includes freight accrual posting, ASN (Advance Shipment Notice) release and customer invoicing.

 The second focus point lies at the heart of TMS applications, the rating engine.
-The import of sales orders to the TMS triggers automation in the TMS workflow that includes multi modal and multi leg routing scenarios.
-Automated workflow also removes traditional touch points allowing for higher percentage of routing compliance, low cost routing and improved service performance.
-Utilization of a TMS for shipment execution will mitigate risk of “tribal knowledge” by using business rules that identify shipper and consignee profiles, shipment characteristics and specifically, available carrier capacity.
+The import of sales orders to the TMS triggers automation in the TMS workflow that includes multi-modal and multi-leg routing scenarios.
+The automated workflow also removes traditional touchpoints allowing for a higher percentage of routing compliance, low-cost routing and improved service performance.
+Utilization of a TMS for shipment execution will mitigate the risk of “tribal knowledge” by using business rules that identify shipper and consignee profiles, shipment characteristics and specifically, available carrier capacity.